PhilippeCodes/Web-Scraping-PubMed/README.md

 Please use this script responsibly and do not put too much of a strain on the PubMed servsers.

-If you have any questiosn or coments, don't hesitate to contact me,
+If you have any questiosn or coments, don't hesitate to contact me.